sanjuthomas/kafka-connect-gcp-bigtable/README.md

 ### Constraints

 The current configuration system supports streaming messages from a given topic to a table.
 You can subscribe to any number of topics, but a topic can be pointed to one and only one table.
 Say, for example, if you subscribed from a topic named demo-topic, you should have a yml file named demo-topic.yml.
-That yml file contains all the configuration required to transform and write data into Bigtable.
+That YML file contains all the configuration required to transform and write data into Bigtable.

 ## How to build the artifact